cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 `SliceGroupsPresent`    | Nonzero value indicates that slice groups are present in the bitstream.
 Only AVC decoder uses this field.
 `MaxDecFrameBuffering`  | Nonzero value specifies the maximum required size of the decoded picture buffer in frames for AVC and HEVC decoders.
 `EnableReallocRequest`  | For decoders supporting dynamic resolution change (VP9), set this option to ON to allow `MFXVideoDECODE_DecodeFrameAsync` return [MFX_ERR_REALLOC_SURFACE](#mfxStatus).<br><br>See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 Use [Query](#MFXVideoDECODE_Query) function to check if this feature is supported.
 `FilmGrain`             | For AV1 decoder.
 Indicates presence/absence of film grain parameters in bitstream.
 Also controls SDK decoding behavior for streams with film grain parameters.<br><br>`MFXVideoDECODE_DecodeHeader` returns nonzero `FilmGrain` for streams with film grain parameters and zero for streams w/o them.<br><br>Decoding with film grain requires additional output surfaces.
 If `FilmGrain` is nonzero then `MFXVideoDECODE_QueryIOSurf` will request more surfaces in case of video memory at decoder output.<br><br>`FilmGrain` is passed to `MFXVideoDECODE_Init` function to control SDK decoding operation for AV1 streams with film grain parameters.<br>If `FilmGrain` is nonzero decoding of each frame require two output surfaces (one for reconstructed frame and one for output frame with film grain applied).
 The SDK returns [MFX_ERR_MORE_SURFACE](#mfxStatus) from `MFXVideoDECODE_DecodeFrameAsync` if it has insufficient output surfaces to decode frame.<br>Application of film grain can be forcibly disabled by passing zero `FilmGrain` to `MFXVideoDECODE_Init`.
-In this case SDK will output reconstructed frames w/o film grain applied.<br><br>If stream has no film grain parameters `FilmGrain` passed to `MFXVideoDECODE_Init` is ignored by the SDK during decode operation.
+In this case SDK will output reconstructed frames w/o film grain applied.
+Application can retrieve film grain parameters for a frame by attaching extended buffer [mfxExtAV1FilmGrainParam](#mfxExtAV1FilmGrainParam) to [mfxFrameSurface1](#mfxFrameSurface).<br><br>If stream has no film grain parameters `FilmGrain` passed to `MFXVideoDECODE_Init` is ignored by the SDK during decode operation.

 **Change History**